pxp888/infotree/README.md

 *   Error messaging - Users are alerted to input errors
     *   Adding non-existent group members
     *   Sending messages without recipients
-*   Server unreachable notification
+*   Server unreachable notification - a banner is displayed to the user when AJAX messages are not responded to.
-*   Floating hints for control explanations

 <br><br>